google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 appropriate image is downloaded and displayed.

-While the conditions can include everything from pixel density to width and height, only pixel density is well supported today.
+While the conditions can include everything from pixel density to width and height, only pixel density is well-supported today.
 To balance current behavior with future features, stick with simply providing the 2x image in the attribute.